minhajputhiyara/minhajputhiyara/README.md

 - 🤝 I’m looking for help with **Python**

-- 👨‍💻 All of my projects are available at [minhajputhiyara.me](minhajputhiyara.me)
+- 👨‍💻 All of my projects are available at [minhaj.website](minhaj.website)

 - 📫 How to reach me **minhajputhiyara@gmail.com**